Euramsia/personal-website/content/authors/admin/_index.md

 Felix Schweigkofler is a student of Neuroscience and Cognition at Utrecht University, with a background in molecular biology.
 His interestes are scattered across biology, psychology, philosophy, politics and complex systems in general.

-His research included molecular as well as pyschological topics.
-Currently he is finishing his Master's studies and is part of a student initiative to promote Open Science.
+His research includes molecular as well as pyschological topics.
+Currently he is finishing his Master's studies and is active in promoting Open Science.

 {{< icon name="download" pack="fas" >}} Open my {{< staticref "uploads/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.